As Louise Byres and Louise Burfitt-Dons!

 My non-fiction book How to Catch a Man was published in 1991 by Ashley Books in the US.
 It was a combination of personality type study and family wisdom.
 My daughter has written an updated version and a film script is in preparation with the same name.
 Long live love.

-Act Against Bullying is a series of fifty monologues I wrote in 2000 to lift the lid off some of the insidious practices driving children into suicidal despair.
-They have been used as classroom aids, performed as theatrical pieces, and inspired kindness campaigns in the UK, US, Australia, Thailand and Canada.
+Act Against Bullying is a series of fifty monologues I wrote in 2000 to lift the lid off some insidious practices driving children into suicidal despair.
+Schools have used them as classroom aids and performance pieces.
+They’ve inspired kindness campaigns in the UK, US, Australia, Thailand and Canada.
 This was the starting point for a national charity of the same name which has been helping combat bullying ever since.

 My blog: latest news, views and opinions:

 In Bronzefield Women's Prison, Ashford, Tammy Bishop was conveying her good news to her psychiatrist Ali al-Sayed.
 It was late Friday afternoon, 12 April.
 She’d been baring her soul to him for months.
 He travelled all the way from Cherrywood on a fortnightly basis to...